Shot Peening Analysis

 Engineered Abrasives® offers shot peening services performed under controlled conditions in our custom-designed, high performance machines.
 Our Shot Peening Job Services Program provides the capabilities to analyze a particular part and enhance its appearance and fatigue life for parts as diverse as gears, housings and shafts.

 Our shot peening services meet the highest standards in the industry, including the SAE International standards.
-We are certified for ISO/TS 16949, registered in ISO 14001, approved in Ford Q1, and have patents.
+We are certified for IATF 16949, registered in ISO 14001, approved in Ford Q1, and have patents.

 We offer the following services